corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 In addition to Battle Thralls being eligible to be rolled as military leaders and Bio-Trophies as non-ruler leaders, any species with Full Military Service can be rewarded as a promoted captain after destroying an enemy fleet.
 The free admiral from a promotion is built-in, but by default it only ever rewards admirals of the owner's main species.

+## Renamed

+Previously known as "Full Military Service for Battle Thralls" - the new name calls out the new functionality.

 # Changes

 The Battle Thralls slavery type is allowed to be assigned the Full Military Service service type, which then allows them to become military leaders - Admirals and Generals.
 In order to achieve this, I've attached an event to `on_leader_spawned` that can alter the species of the spawned leader to any species which has Full Military Service; this applies anywhere leaders are created.
 The leader's species is randomly rerolled by selecting a Pop out of all those that have Full Military service and using that Pop's species, and is thus implicitly weighted based on the relative population size of the eligible species.
 Second, I've updated Full Military Service to be selectable for Battle Thralls.
 As a bonus for allowing Battle Thralls even greater responsibility, their Pops are 10% happier when given Full Military Service.